Technical Review by

 Customers say the interface works well once configured, and support gets high marks for responsiveness.
 The SecureX integration gets consistent praise for unified visibility across Cisco security tools.
 Some customer reviews note that feature density means valuable capabilities often go undiscovered.

 We think Cisco Secure Email is well worth considering if you’re already running Cisco security tools.
-One of the key benefits is that as a Cisco product, it integrates with their range of other security services, giving your organization strong multi-layered protection.
+As a Cisco product, it integrates with their range of other security services, giving your organization strong multi-layered protection.
 The cross-product telemetry sharing and SecureX integration create real operational advantages.
 Standalone deployments lose the integration benefits that make it compelling.
 We’d recommend this service to larger organizations who can take advantage of the wider Cisco stack.

 Libraesva Email Security is a multi-layered email protection platform from Italian vendor Libraesva, founded in 2013.
 It integrates with Microsoft 365, Google Workspace, and on-premises Exchange using both gateway and API-based filtering.
 We think Libraesva is a strong option for mid-to-large organizations, particularly in education, government, and finance, that want AI-driven threat detection with flexible deployment options.